nicm42/100-days-of-code-v2/log4.md

 **Day 54: 16th September 2021**
 I spent a while today trying to work out how to get the contact form on the same page as the rest of the about elements.
 In the end I found a module that turned the contact form into a block, so it's on the same page, if not where I want it.
 But I'm going to style them with a grid anyway, so I can rearrange them.
 Then I installed a module that does carousels.
 There were no instructions on how to use it, but I found a tutorial.
 However, it's still got them one below the other, just with the addition of previous and next buttons.
 There are a lot of options, so it could take a while to find the solution.
 But that's for another day.

+**Day 55: 17th September 2021**
+Back on Click the Shape today.
+I realised I needed to do all the finishing bits when the tween finished.
+I found a mention of being able to do something when it's complete, but nothing that actually told me how to do that.
+So I ended up doing it with a timer.
+I may try looking that up again another day because I don't like that solution.
+I then added the text to the results section and made it show at the end.
+And added the closest scores to local storage and display them on page load.